May 2017: Message from the Incoming BDS Chairman

 *If you were working to the 30 March 2017 deadline (previously advertised in error), ICE will process your application in this round if it is submitted by 30 March.

 Defra will advise on the outcome of an application in due course following the assessment process.

 Further details of the Revised Supervising Engineer Application process and the required forms are available in the October 2016 article "Changes to the Supervising Panel Engineer Application Process" below.

 March 2017: ICOLD Annual Meetings 2017 and 2018

 ICOLD is holding it's 85th Annual meeting from 3rd to 7th July 2017 in Prague.

-Due to the close proximity and relative ease of travel why not consider attending this prestigious event, the BDS Chairman has written an article (available here) extolling the virtues of attending the ICOLD Annual meetings.
+Due to the close proximity and relative ease of travel why not consider attending this prestigious event, the Past BDS Chairman has written an article (available here) extolling the virtues of attending the ICOLD Annual meetings.

 Date for your Diaries,

 ICOLD is holding it's 26th Congress and 86th Annual meeting from 29th June 2018 to 7th July 2018 in Vienna.